Recipe for Probiotic-Rich Young Green Coconut Kefir

 - Follow instructions above to kefir new batch.
 Subsequent batches take 12 hrs. to catch instead of 30-36 hrs (but again, I incubate at 80-85°F).
 If you kefir at a lower temp, then will likely take 24-48 hours.

 - On you go, using previous batch of YCK to get next jar going (can do up to 7 x’s).

 - If batch spoils, start fresh with a new packet of starter.

 - Drink lots?
 Use 2/3 cup of 1st batch to start half-gallon fresh coconut water.

 See tips & tricks for making young coconut kefir (coming soon).

 *B.E.D. kefir starter contains potent strains of probiotics that can help balance pathogenic overgrowth and your inner ecosystem.
 Unlike most probiotics, the ones in this starter aren’t easily destroyed by antibiotics, fluoride, stomach acid, or chlorine.
 This means that they survive the trip to your intestines to work their magic.

 **EcoBloom is prebiotic fiber made of 100% chicory extract powder (a.k.a.
-Frutafit Inulin/FOS).
-This stuff is food for the friendly, beneficial microflora that live in your gut and does not feed excess yeast/pathogenic flora.
-When friendly flora are nourished with food they can easily eat, then they can better do their job which includes: suppressing pathogenic growth; reducing toxins in liver/colon; stimulating immune system; reducing colon pH; and enhancing the absorption of minerals.
-EcoBloom can be added to baked goods, dressings, etc. When added to coconut kefir/pudding, it can help these already powerful foods become even better for you.
+Frutafit Inulin/FOS) and quick and easy food for the friendly, beneficial microflora living in your gut without feeding the excess yeast/pathogenic flora also living in your gut.
+When friendly flora are nourished with food they can easily eat, they are better at doing the job of suppressing pathogenic growth; reducing toxins in liver/colon; stimulating immune system; reducing colon pH; and enhancing absorption of minerals.
+EcoBloom can be added to baked goods, dressings, etc. Added to coconut kefir/pudding, can help these already potent foods become even better.